benjamindkilleen/benjamindkilleen.github.io/_drafts/how-to-hold-office-hours.md

 > chapter, it’s compellingly easy to visualize what’s happening because you seem instinctively to
 > know where to put the camera. --- Peter O'Leary

-Even now, I read those words with pride, and back then, they inspired me to keep working on the project.
+At the time, those words meant the world.
+They inspired me to keep working on the novel, which inhabited a nascent, amoporhous stage.
 Peter O'Leary understood that the pre-meds and comp-sci majors in his classes needed encouragement more than anything, in order to keep pursuing their passions.
-A professor can hold no higher goal than this.

-# Part II: Bird Watching
+# Part II: How to Go Bird Watching

-In my fourth year spring, I was beginning to get those inevitable doubts about what comes next.
-So I asked Peter O'Leary for coffee, and instead he took me bird watching.
+In my fourth year spring, I experienced those inevitable doubts about what comes next.
+Seeking some advice, I asked Peter O'Leary for coffee, and instead he took me bird watching.

-The invitation surprised me at first---I had hardly expected him to have any time for me whatsoever, let alone to introduce me to his hobby at the same---but upon reflection it proved to be in keeping with his usual mode of office hours as well as his character.
+The invitation surprised me at first---I had hardly expected him to have any time for me whatsoever, let alone to introduce his hobby at the same---but upon reflection it proved to be in keeping with his usual mode of office hours as well as his character.
 The archetypal wizard, after all, holds secret knowledge.
 As we learned in class, this kind of knowledge can only pass from person to person, and although I could have memorized feather patterns from a book or even listened to mating calls online, I would still lack the experiental know-how of spotting them.
 It takes a master of the craft to teach an initiate bird watcher.

 I didn't know what to expect.
 Peter O'Leary invited me along because he had a routine on those Springtime Tuesdays he spent on the South Side, and he saw no reason to deviate from it.
-Bird watching goes just as well with heavy conversation as a cappuccino.
+Bird watching goes just as well with heavy conversation as a cappuccino, after all.

-...

 <!-- Key idea: your passions don't need to coincide with your career, but it helps. -->